rick-r/marriage-figaro-norway/captions.md

 don, don; in tre salti
 lo vado a servir.

-"Just think -- when we're out on location, instead of being in a hotel, we can park it right next to Rosina's trailer, and you can be with her whenever she needs you.
-And I can be near Mr Almaviva."
+Just think -- when we're out on location, instead of being in a hotel, we can park it right next to Rosina's trailer, and you can be with her whenever she needs you.
+And I can be near Mr Almaviva.

 Così se il mattino